pittpv/aztec-monitoring-script/en/README.md

 2. Find your `chat_id` using [IDBot](https://t.me/myidbot)
 3. Enter these in the script during cron-agent setup.
    The script validates both token and chat ID — if entered incorrectly, you will see a warning.

+### Updating the cron agent

+If there is an update for the cron agent, first update the entire script.
+Then delete the old agent and create a new one.

 ## ⚠️ Important